More information on counselling

 What if I need to cancel my appointment?

-Once counselling starts (after the initial session), I require 48 hours notice for cancellations or the full fee will be charged.
+Once counselling sessions are booked in (after the free consultation session), I require 48 hours notice for cancellations or the full fee will be charged.
 This is because I hold the space open for you and do not take any other bookings at that time.
-We may be able to reschedule the session, depending on availability.
+We may be able to reschedule the session (with required notice), depending on availability.
 I do not charge you for any of my cancellations, which are a rare occurrence.

 How does telephone or online counselling work?